ArtisticRoomba/misc-printer-manual/uPrint SE Plus/general info.md

 ## Printer background
 The uPrint SE Plus by Stratasys (coined the $16,000 Paperweight by it's operators) is an industrial FDM 3D printer for professional workflows, offering high part strength and fast prototyping.
 This is because the extruder maintains a toasty 300°C and as such allows very nice layer adhesion.

->It is theorized that the unique high temperature requirements of the proprietary ABS that the printer uses can be used in other printers capable of achieving hotend temperatures of 300°C. Examples include the X1 Carbon FDM printer by Bambu Lab currently requested.
-Tests at 255°C yield poor layer adhesion and interesting part qualities.
-Tests at the 300°C range have yet to be preformed.
+>It is theorized that the unique high temperature requirements of the proprietary ABS that the printer uses can be used in other printers capable of achieving hotend temperatures of 300°C. Preliminary testing of the filament in other printers capable of yielding these tempreatures show good part quality and acceptable strength.
+More testing is advised.

 >The $16,000 Paperweight is the newest uPrint SE Plus in the district.
 The old printer was dropped by moving staff, and a replacement was ordered.
 It is confirmed that the $16,000 paperweight is the last uPrint SE Plus in the district.
 ## Getting started